alrazihi/ocrjs/README.md

 # ocrjs
-OCR system for English / Arabic / french languages that converts images of typed text to machine-encoded text.
+- OCRJS converts images of typed text to machine-encoded text.
+- The system aims to solve a simpler problem of OCR with images.